 Demographics of students

 When it comes to the demographic characteristics of students, public schools greatly differ from private schools.
-Since everyone can enrol in public schools, their population is more racially diverse.
-So if you want to make sure that your child can mingle with students with different races and status, public schools are your best bet.
+Since everyone can enroll in public schools, their population is more racially diverse.
+So if you want to make sure that your child can mingle with students of different races and statuses, public schools are your best bet.
 This will also nurture the mindset of your child as to how to respect people coming from different walks of life and having different cultural practices.
 However, not all public schools are inclusive.
 Some are still criticized for racial segregation until today.